Countdown to PlutoHacks

 How can I prepare for the hackathon?

 Prior to the hackathon, we will also be having workshops on a variety of different topics that can help prepare you for the event.
-These workshops will be virtual and recorded.

 What time do we start hacking?